 To install the EU Compliance addon, open ExactMetrics » Addons.
 Scroll down to the EU Compliance addon and click Install.

 Click Enable EU Compliance to use the addon.
-You can scroll down to a change your settings for GDPR compliance.
-If you do not want to turn on some of these settings, make sure to complete Step 5 below.
+You can scroll down to change your settings for GDPR compliance.
+If you do decide to turn off some of these settings, make sure to complete Step 5 below.

 Step 4: Change Google Analytics Settings

-In addition to setting up ExactMetrics and its addon, you’ll also have to make changes to Google Analytics to comply with GDPR requirements.
+In addition to setting up ExactMetrics and its addon, you’ll probably want to make changes to your Google Analytics data retention settings.
+GA4 will retain data for 2 months by default, but most users want to change this to the 14-month option.

-To make the changes, open your Google Analytics account and then click on Admin (the Gear icon) on the bottom left of the page.
+To make the changes, open your Google Analytics account and then click on Admin (the Gear icon) at the bottom left of the page.
+In the Property column, click Data Settings » Data Retention.
+Then, you can use the drop-down menu to change your Event data retention.

-For more on these settings, you can go through our guide on Google Analytics account settings for EU Compliance.
+For more information on Google Analytics settings that affect compliance, you can go through our guide on Google Analytics account settings for EU Compliance.

 Step 5 (Optional): Offer an Opt-Out Option and Consent Checkbox

-Both these plugins have an opt-out popup you can use.
-They also help you offer a consent checkbox.
-If either of these two plugins is active on your site, ExactMetrics will wait to load the Google Analytics tracking script until the user gives permission.
+All of these plugins can help you offer opt-out popups/banners and consent checkboxes. have an opt-out popup you can use.
+If any of these plugins are active on your site, ExactMetrics will wait to load the Google Analytics tracking script until the user gives permission.

-If you’re not using these plugins, then you can use ExactMetrics opt-out link integration.
-You can follow our guide on how to make Google Analytics opt-out links with ExactMetrics.
+If you’re not using one of these plugins or only need an opt-out link for CCPA/CPRA compliance, you can use ExactMetrics opt-out link integration.
+Follow our guide on how to make Google Analytics opt-out links with ExactMetrics.

 Step 6: Update Your Privacy Policy

-Now, the last step is to update your privacy policy about Google Analytics and GDPR (and CCPA/CPRA) compliance.
-It will help provide transparency to your visitors and comply with privacy requirements.
+Now, the last step is to update your privacy policy to reflect Google Analytics compliance with GDPR and CCPA/CPRA.
+It should provide transparency to your visitors and comply with privacy requirements.

 That’s it!
-You’ve now taken the steps you need to take to be GDPR (and CCPA/CPRA) compliant.
+You’ve now taken the steps you need to be GDPR (and CCPA/CPRA) compliant.

 We think you might also like to read ExactMetrics vs. Google Analytics: Which Is The Best?

-Don’t forget to follow us on Twitter and Facebook to see all the latest Google Analytics tutorials.
+Don’t forget to follow us on Twitter and Facebook to see all the latest reviews, tips, and Google Analytics tutorials.